View the Active Flightplan & NOTAM Information

 A flightplan is currently active.

-Following the withdrawal of funding by UKRI-NERC, announced on Thursday 26 February 2026, the FAAM Airborne Laboratory will cease operations at the end of this financial year.
+Following the withdrawal of funding by UKRI-NERC, announced on Thursday 26 February 2026, the FAAM Airborne Laboratory ceased operations at the end of March 2026.

-FAAM’s atmospheric research aircraft is a uniquely capable flying laboratory
+FAAM’s atmospheric research aircraft was a uniquely capable flying laboratory

 Latest news